What About the Fundamentals?

 Rather than considering the foreseeable future, years away, as an investor must do, the trader is able to choose the time period preferred, as long as it is relatively short term.
 For instance, day traders may go in and out of trades every few minutes whereas some swing traders may make money over a week or two.
 It’s still not so long that fundamentals make much difference, but by looking at different time scales on the charts traders can apply the same principles to many different periods, as suits their disposition and available time.

 This concludes the introduction to technical analysis.
-You need to learn all about it so that you can see what devices are available for you to learn to spread bet profitably.
-Just because it’s called technical analysis you don’t have to worry about it, you don’t have to do much mathematics as there are many tools to do that for you.
+Technical or fundamental analysis, or a combination of the two, remain vital if anyone wishes to make a consistent profit in this fast moving, challenging market.
+Technicals will help you devise a system that works for you.
+And just because it’s called technical analysis you don’t have to worry about it, you don’t have to do much mathematics as there are many tools to do that for you.
 If you can learn the principles, then you can experiment and come up with your own unique way of trading that suits your disposition.